masoudmodabber/commons-protocol/docs/philosophy.md

 Members can:

-1. Create or join a Commons.
+1. Establish or join a geographic Commons.
 2. Post requests.
 3. Offer services.
 4. Negotiate value.